ProjektDE1/DE1-Audio_Visualizer/README.md

 # Overview

 Our project is an Audio Visualizer realised on a Nexys A7-50T FPGA board.
 It samples real-time audio using the onboard ADMP421 MEMS microphone and processes the PDM signal to measure the current sound level.
-The result is displayed as a dB value on the 7-segment display and as a visual bargraph across 16 LEDs, where each LED represents approximately 6 dB of dynamic range.
+The result is displayed as a dB value on the 7-segment display and as a visual bargraph across 16 LEDs.
-The design consists of five components: [pdm_interface](source%20files/pdm_interface.vhd), [acumulator](source%20files/acumulator.vhd), [a LED driver](source%20files/LED_driver.vhd) and a [signal_processor](source%20files/signal_processor.vhd).
+The design consists of four components: [pdm_interface](source%20files/pdm_interface.vhd), [acumulator](source%20files/acumulator.vhd), [a LED driver](source%20files/LED_driver.vhd) and a [signal_processor](source%20files/signal_processor.vhd).

 ## Top Diagram